 And I’m doing the best that I can

 Only in a society in complete denial about domestic violence against women could someone categorize “Getting Better” as “cute.”
-And by the way, all the evidence points to the fact that Lennon wrote those lines, and they do reflect his early brutality with women.
 Beating up a woman isn’t fucking cute.

-Perceptive readers will interpret that statement to mean that I don’t care much for “Fixing a Hole,” which is true.
-I admire the general soundscape and the subtle chord changes you hear in the opening lines of the verses (a series of variations on F and F minor) and the general soundscape, but the song itself goes nowhere (unless you characterize repairing a leak and bitching about fans camping outside your door as a spiritual journey).
-“Fixing a Hole” is the part of the program where I fidget in my seat and look at the faces in the crowd around me.
+Perceptive readers will conclude that if I only care for one “Paul song,” that means I don’t care much for “Fixing a Hole,” which is true.
+I admire the general soundscape and the subtle chord changes you hear in the opening lines of the verses (a series of variations on F and F minor), but the song itself goes nowhere (unless you characterize repairing a leak and bitching about fans camping outside your door as a spiritual journey).
+“Fixing a Hole” is the part of the program where I fidget in my seat and study the faces in the crowd around me.

 “She’s Leaving Home” is the part of the program where I get up and go to the ladies room.
 Oh, how I loathe this fucking song.
 Running away from home was becoming a too common and frightening occurrence during the mid-60’s as bright teenagers figured out that suburban life was death covered in stucco.
 Rather than approach the song from the existential experience of the runaway in a first-person narrative—which might have been very interesting—McCartney gives us a predictable soap opera with stock characters mouthing cliché lines (Lennon “helped” with the lyrics, so shame on him, too).
 I was astonished to read Ned Rorem’s comment that “She’s Leaving Home” is “equal to any song that Schubert wrote.”
 As a Schubert aficionado who spent a good chunk of her teenage years practicing Schubert lieder on the piano, all I can say is “Ned, get your ears checked.”

 I also have to say I’m not much of a fan of Paul’s “Lovely Rita” either.
 I find the melody awkward, the story quaint and the sound effect fade rather tedious.
 I’m happy it’s on the album, if only to confirm my theory that no, Sgt.
 Pepper was not Paul’s album.
 Imagine what Sgt.
-Pepper could have been by replacing two out of three of Paul’s contributions (take your pick) with “Strawberry Fields Forever” and “Penny Lane.”
-It would certainly have meant we never would have wasted time debating which album was the greatest of all-time.
+Pepper could have been by replacing two out of three of Paul’s contributions (“Lovely Rita” and “Fixing a Hole”) with “Strawberry Fields Forever” and “Penny Lane.”
+It certainly would have meant we never would have wasted time debating which album was the greatest album in history.

 Lennon comes to the rescue with “Good Morning, Good Morning,” which features a beefy brass section, appropriately dry-and-droll Lennon lyrics and vocal, and a rhythmic pattern that can only be described as “intuitive,” with expected beats and bars dropping like flies.
-Musicologists have studied the song intensely, mapping out the beats and measures with precision, but let us remember that this was written by a guy who couldn’t tell 5/4 from 4/4 to save his life (hence the adjective, “intuitive.”)
-I can do without the animal noises at the end, except for the closing sound of the chicken that leads into the Sgt.
-Pepper reprise, a livelier version of the album opener powered by Ringo’s steady beat and George’s driving guitar.
+Musicologists have studied the song intensely, mapping out the beats and measures with precision, but let us remember that this was written by a guy who couldn’t tell 5/4 from 4/4 to save his life.
+I can do without the animal noises at the end, except for the closing sound of the chicken that cues the Sgt.
+Pepper reprise, a snappier version of the opener powered by Ringo’s steady beat and George’s driving guitar.

 The sounds of the cheering crowd fade into the background while the spare sound of a single acoustic guitar rises to the foreground, soon to be joined by piano and bass.
-When Lennon sings the iconic opening line of “A Day in the Life,” he holds our undivided attention with a superbly detached vocal clearly separated in the sound field from the piano and bass accompaniment.
-Ringo doesn’t enter the picture until the second verse with a descending progression from snare to toms that ends with a faint cymbal crash.
-Everything is designed to focus our attention on the lyrics with their interwoven theme of fame through death, always accompanied by the curious, faceless crowd and their mindless speculation:
+When Lennon sings the iconic opening line of “A Day in the Life,” he holds our undivided attention with a superbly detached vocal clearly separated from the piano and bass accompaniment in the sound field.
+Ringo doesn’t enter the picture until the second verse with an unobtrusive but remarkable descending progression from snare to toms that ends with a faint cymbal crash.
+Everything is designed to focus our attention on the lyrics and their interwoven theme of fame through death, always accompanied by the curious, faceless crowd and their mindless speculation: